 Related Article - The Pros and Cons of Cashless Restaurants in a Cashless Society

 Given these factors, it’s not likely that cash will disappear completely, but old cash registers are not equipped for the demands of the modern restaurant business.
-Lack of robust reporting and the inability to integrate new technologies are two of the main problems causing cash registers to become obsolete.
+Lack of analytics and reporting and the inability to integrate new technologies are two of the main problems causing cash registers to become obsolete.

 Cash Drawers vs. POS Systems

 A basic cash register has limited functions.
 Cash drawers of this type are noticeably limited in their ability to provide data that’s crucial for your business.

 A restaurant POS system is much more advanced.
 Even the most basic POS systems offer options such as card acceptance, sales reports, and inventory tracking, while the more advanced models add features like the ability to integrate electronic gift cards or loyalty programs, enable employees to clock in and out, scan items with a barcode scanner, send restaurant orders to the kitchen, and more.

 As time goes on and technology evolves, POS companies incorporate more and more features into POS systems.
 Cash drawers, meanwhile, remain at their current level of basic functions.

 Upgrading to a POS System